SEEKING THE EVERLASTING GOSPEL

 And hath raised us up together, and made us sit together in heavenly places in Christ Jesus.

-Paul, again, is not speaking to departed souls, but present living Beings – that is, the folks who were living during Paul’s day, and of whom he was addressing in his letter.
+Paul, again, is not speaking to departed souls, but present living Beings – that is, the folks who were living during Paul’s own day and time, and of whom he was addressing in his letter.
 Saying that God has raised them up together, and even made them sit together in heavenly places.
 If we read this as to say that God made them sit in “Heaven,” instead of heavenly places, then we have a contradiction of terms as is specified in organized religion.
 Why?
-Because (and, as I’ve stressed in some other books in this Teaching Series), the word “places” in both of our scriptures in Ephesians were italicized … And, why should that make a difference? … Because, italicized words in scripture, as history attests to, were not emphasized words by the original authors, but were placed in by translators (many, many years later) to help us with the ease of sentence flow, and helping our modern understandings of anciently-phrased documents.
+Because (and, as I’ve stressed in some other books in this Teaching Series), the word “places” in both of our scriptures in Ephesians, here, are italicized … And, why should that make a difference? … Because, italicized words in scripture, as history attests to, were not emphasized words by the original authors, but were placed in by translators (many, many years later) to help us with the ease of sentence flow, and helping our modern understandings of anciently-phrased documents.
 Therefore, the original author actually said “Heaven,” and not “heavenly places.”
 Does that therefore make the translators wrong for there “intrusion” onto the holy text?
 Actually, they have done us a huge favor in correctly addressing this situation for a more modern audience; for, once again, how can we justify, in this verse (that is, if we can only see such scriptures with modern, doctrinal ideas), that there’s only one meaning to our word Heaven when Paul specified that such activities were being done prior to physical death, and prior to folks ascending to Heaven?
 For, without that inserted, extra word from the translators, this is how the sentence would read:

 Ephesians 2:6 (without the word “places” inserted)